HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 ## Limitations & Troubleshooting

 1. This command does not register or unregister themes.
 For that, use [Deploy Themes](./themes.md#deploy-theme) or [Undeploy Themes](./themes.md#undeploy-theme) commands.
 2. While multiple developers can use LiveSync on the same server, LiveSync restricts concurrent theme editing to one developer at a time.
-If another user is currently working on the same theme being pushed, LiveSync will not allow the changes to be pushed.
+If another user is currently working on the same theme being pushed, LiveSync will not allow that user's changes to be pushed.
 Concurrent usage of this command on the same theme or using it along with [Theme Editor](../../../../build_sites/themes_skins/customizing_theme/theme_editor_portlet.md), or WebDav, is not supported.
 3. Sequential usage of LiveSync on a single theme with different client operating systems (i.e., Windows and Mac) is not supported.
 4. Conflict detection and resolutions are not implemented.
 5. Case sensitivity for naming files and folders is not supported.